 The US State of Hawaii has eight main islands: Hawaii, Maui, Oahu, Kahoolawe, Lanai, Molokai, Kauai and Niihau.
 The most popular Hawaiian surf spots are located in The Big Island (Hawaii), The Valley Isle (Maui), The Garden Isle (Kauai) and in The Gathering Place (Oahu).

-Adrenaline makes your heart pump faster if you try one of the Triple Crown of Surfing spots, in Oahu's North Shore.
-If you can handle the wave, the take-off and the surf line, then this is the ultimate surf spot.
-Banzai Pipeline, Sunset Beach and Haleiwa Beach Park are probably the best known surf spots in the world.
+Adrenaline will be running high when you try one of the Triple Crown of Surfing spots on Oahu's North Shore.
+If you can handle the wave, the take-off and the surf line, then this is the ultimate surf destination.
+Here you will find Banzai Pipeline, Sunset Beach and Haleiwa Beach Park.
+They are some of the best-known surf spots in the world.

 The Big Island is great surf destination for those willing to learn how to surf.
 Pine Trees is a wonderful surf break just south of Nelha.
-Try it with the incoming midtide.
-The Kohala Lighthouse is a very nice surf spot for all surfing levels, but watch out for the rocks in low tide.
+Try it on the incoming mid-tide.
+The Kohala Lighthouse is also a very nice surf spot, suitable for all surfing levels, but watch out for the rocks at low tide.

 Kauai has produced some of the best surfers in the world, so it's a good option.
-Hanalei Bay offers the greatest conditions in the island.
-It's consistent, beautiful and offers great conditions for the entire surf family.
-Kalapaki Beach, Kealia Beach and Shipwreck Beach should be checked and surfed, too.
+Hanalei Bay offers the best conditions on the island.
+It's consistent, beautiful, and offers surf for the entire family.
+Kalapaki Beach, Kealia Beach and Shipwreck Beach should be checked out and surfed, too.